Reviewers

 A co-reviewer is defined as a researcher, often early in their career, who reviews a manuscript together with a more senior (invited) reviewer (see full policy).
 There is the opportunity for the senior reviewer to give recognition to the co-reviewer through the Reviewer Recognition Service and where we publish peer review reports by adding their name (provided consent has been given).

 Our Editors select reviewers based on relevant expertise from a wide and diverse pool of researchers from all over the world.
-Are you interested in volunteering to be a peer reviewer for the Royal Society journals?
+Are you interested in peer reviewing for the Royal Society journals?

 You need to be qualified at least PhD level (or equivalent) in a relevant subject, an active researcher and have published recently in one or more reputable peer reviewed journal.

-If you have less experience, there is still the option to co-review (see below) with your supervisor or another colleague – please approach them expressing your interest, so if they get invited to review you can review with them and get recognition.
+If you have less experience, there is still the option to co-review with your supervisor or another colleague.
+Please approach them expressing your interest, so if they get invited to review you can review with them and get recognition.

+To be a journal reviewer, please register on ScholarOne.
 Once registered you will be considered as a reviewer for manuscripts that are within your research area.
-Volunteers are flagged within our system but we cannot guarantee that you will be selected as a reviewer for one of our journals.
+Reviewers are flagged within our system but we cannot guarantee that you will be selected as a reviewer for one of our journals.
 Read our peer review policy.

 Support for reviewers